nywooz/bulb/README.md

 2. Dockerize the application to run in a container.
 3. Add protection to the endpoints such that a user can only interact with TODOs that have their user associated with them.
-A super user should be available to interact with all TODOs (this can be used in the above front end).
+A super user should be available to interact with all TODOs (this can be used in the above front end).🐟